 - Spend more time on your verandah, balcony or front yard as a simple way to connect with nearby neighbours and those passing by.

-- Take a walk – we could all use the exercise and you’re more likely to run into people outside where even a simple hello gets you started.
+- Take a walk – you’re more likely to run into people outside and a simple hello can get you started.

-- Organise a ‘cuppa by the kerb’ – invite a few neighbours to bring a cuppa and have a chat in the street together at a set time.
+- Organise a ‘cuppa by the kerb’ – invite a few neighbours and have a chat in the street together at a set time.
 It’s low effort and very simple to do.

 - Reach out to neighbours who you know are living alone, especially the elderly, knock on their door to introduce yourself, pop a note in their letterbox to let them know you are there if they ever need a hand, and then exchange numbers in case of an emergency.